edwardrpiper/HelloCommanderController/README.md

 ## The Vision
 Play StarCraft2 like a real commander, by yelling at your subordinates.
 ## Implementation
-Use the SC2 api: https://blizzard.github.io/s2client-api/
+Use the newer SC2 api: [https://blizzard.github.io/s2client-api/](https://github.com/cpp-sc2/cpp-sc2)
-## I know very little about voice recognition stuff but this seems doable.
 ## Roadmap
 ### Build an SCV
 ### Continuously build SCV